luispintocoelho73/Smart-Parking-Internet-of-Things-Application/README.md

 A more detailed description of the developed application can be found in the smart_parking_final_report_group_10.pdf file.

 The sensor/actuator code can be found in the esp8266_software folder.
-Unfortunately, the code for the mobile application, developed using Android Studio, and for the cloud server, developed using the Back4App application, cannot be found in this repository.
+Unfortunately, the code used for the mobile application, developed using Android Studio, and for the cloud server, developed using the Back4App application, cannot be found in this repository.